farcasterxyz/hub-monorepo/packages/hub-web/README.md

 - Has helpers to create and sign Farcaster messages.
 - Written entirely in TypeScript, with strict types for safety.

+APIs are the same as hub-nodejs (except client initialization).
+Read the [documentation](https://github.com/farcasterxyz/hubble/tree/main/packages/hub-nodejs/docs), see more [examples](https://github.com/farcasterxyz/hubble/tree/main/packages/hub-nodejs/examples) or get started with the guide below.

 ## Installation

 Install @farcaster/hub-web with the package manager of your choice